-For four days (April 13-16, 2023), a big chunk of the French Quarter — also known as the Vieux Carré, French for the “old square” (or “old quarter”) — will be transformed into a series of festival stages, each showcasing a different brand of music either rooted in, or heavily influenced by, the sounds of Louisiana.
+For four days (Thursday-Sunday, April 16-19, 2026), a big chunk of the French Quarter — also known as the Vieux Carré, French for the “old square” (or “old quarter”) — will be transformed into a series of festival stages, each showcasing a different brand of music either rooted in, or heavily influenced by, the sounds of Louisiana.

 Getting around the Quarter when there’s not an enormous music festival can be daunting.
 Getting around when there’s a band on, seemingly, every corner, is kind of intimidating.
-Here’s our guide to getting the best out of French Quarter Fest — a map, if you will, to the musical treasures of the weekend.
+Here’s our guide to getting the best out of the French Quarter Fest, plus what’s new in 2026.

 Woldenberg Riverfront Park

 Most of the FQ Fest’s main stages are concentrated along the waterfront of the Mississippi River in the French Quarter.
-The 2019 festival also added a new stage, the Pan-American Life Insurance Group Stage, on the riverfront moonwalk, right across from Jackson Square.
+The 2019 festival also added a new stage, the Pan-American Life Insurance Group Stage, on the Riverfront Moonwalk, right across from Jackson Square.
+This year, there’s one more site expansion (more on that below).

-There you’ll see the steps that lead down to the water, marking the spot where, every Mardi Gras, the Society of St. Anne enters the waters to bid farewell to something from the previous year and pay tribute to the departed loved ones.
-The Riverfront will also participate again in the “world’s largest jazz brunch” — one of the festival’s signature events.
+On the Riverfront, you’ll see the steps that lead down to the water, marking the spot where, every Mardi Gras, the Society of St. Anne and the Society of St. Cecilia enter the waters to bid farewell to something from the previous year and pay tribute to the departed loved ones.

 Need a tropical drink to beat the heat?
 While we’re not a city immediately known for tiki drinks, one of the finest tiki bars in the South is located just nearby: Beachbum Berry’s Latitude 29.